 Colds that hit late in the season can be especially nasty.
-This reader has really suffered:
+We heard from a reader who has really suffered.
+Might an herbal remedy for colds offer relief?

 Q. I have a terrible time with colds and flu symptoms all the time.
 No sooner do I get over one cold than I come down with another.
 Tests haven’t shown why I get sick so often.
 I eat well and sleep well and exercise regularly.